 The best Wells Fargo credit card promotions available right now are a $150 cash bonus from the Wells Fargo Cash Wise Visa card and a bonus of 30,000 points with the Wells Fargo Propel Amex card.
 To get the Cash Wise bonus, spend just $500 in the first three months after opening an account.
 The Propel card requires spending $3,000 in the first three months to qualify for its bonus.… read full answer

 Other Wells Fargo credit card promos include extra rewards on certain spending categories.
 For example, both the Wells Fargo Visa Signature card and the Wells Fargo Rewards card give 5 points per $1 spent for six months on up to $12,500 in gas, grocery and drugstore purchases.
 After that, it’s 1 point per $1 spent.
 These two cards also come with a 0% APR for 15 months on purchases and balance transfers.

 The Wells Fargo Platinum Visa has the best introductory APR offer.
 For purchases, it’s 0% for 18 months.
-For balance transfers, it’s 0% for 18 months.
-The transfer fee is 3% (min $5).
+For balance transfers, it’s 0% for 18 months on qualifying balance transfers.
+The transfer fee is 3% for 120 days, then 5%.